Last Sunday was my birthday. That got me thinking about the days leading to this one and those that may lie ahead.

 A MESSAGE FROM DEEPLEARNING.AI

 We’ve just updated the Deep Learning Specialization with the latest advances!
-This 2021 release now goes up to Transformer Networks and programming exercises are now in TF2.
+This 2021 release now goes up to Transformer Networks and programming exercises in TF2.
 Wondering whether to learn deep learning?
 This is a good time to jump in!
 Start today

 Crouching Beggar, Hidden Painting